DNA-and-Natural-Algorithms-Group/peppercornenumerator/README.md

 This document describes basic usage of the software, automatic generation of API documentation, and running of unit tests.
 API documentation is found in the `docs` subdirectory.

-This package is written for Python 2.7; Python must be installed and in the user's `path` in order to run the program.
+This package is written for Python 2.7; Python must be installed and in the user's `PATH` in order to run the program.
+In addition, Kernel parsing requires the `pyparsing` library, and condensed reaction rate calculations requires `numpy`; these dependencies are optional---if you do not use the kernel notation or require condensed reaction rates, you may run the program without them.

 Usage
 -----